An exploration of the black hole entropy in Gauss-Bonnet gravity via the Weyl tensor: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We would like to thank our referees for constructive feedback and helpful comments.
-In particular, one of our referee suggested to highlight some calculations in section \ref{002.DA} that can be done simply by dimensional analysis.
+We would like to thank the anonymous referees for constructive feedback and helpful comments.
+In particular, the dimensional analysis argument used in section \ref{002.DA} is based on suggestions made by one of the referees.